Hew Fanshawe: First World War

-Fanshawe was in India with his brigade on the outbreak of the First World War; whilst it remained in India, he was sent to France and given command of the 1st Indian Cavalry Division, a composite force drawn from the cavalry regiments of the various divisions, in December 1914.
-The following September he was transferred to command the Cavalry Corps, though by this point of the war, there was little role for cavalry in static trench warfare, and he moved to V Corps, a front-line corps, in October.
-During his time at the Cavalry Corps, his son Evelyn. served as his aide-de-camp.
+Fanshawe was still serving in India with his brigade on the outbreak of the First World War in August 1914; whilst it remained in India, he was sent to France and given command of the 1st Indian Cavalry Division, a composite force drawn from the cavalry regiments of the various divisions, in December 1914.
+The following September, after receiving a temporary promotion to lieutenant-general the month before, he was transferred to command the Cavalry Corps, though by this point of the war, there was little role for cavalry in static trench warfare, and he moved to V Corps, a front-line corps, in October.
+During his time at the Cavalry Corps, his son Evelyn, served as his aide-de-camp.

-At V Corps, Fanshawe oversaw the initial Actions of St Eloi Craters in late March 1916; the attack under his command by 3rd Division was successful, but terrible ground conditions made it hard for them or for the relieving troops in the Canadian Corps, to hold ground, and after a month of heavy losses, the line stabilised at the original positions.
-Such a situation would normally result in the divisional commanders being sacked; it was 2nd Canadian Division under Richard Turner which had failed to hold the ground but for political reasons, the high command felt it impossible to sack a Canadian commander.
-Instead, Aylmer Haldane, the commander of 3rd Division, was lined up as a scapegoat; Fanshawe tried to intervene with General Haig and was sacked on 4 July.
+At V Corps, Fanshawe oversaw the initial actions of St Eloi Craters in late March 1916; the attack under his command by the 3rd Division was successful, but terrible ground conditions made it hard for them or for the relieving troops in the Canadian Corps, to hold ground, and after a month of heavy losses, the line stabilised at the original positions.
+Such a situation would normally result in the divisional commanders being sacked; it was the 2nd Canadian Division under Major-General Richard Turner which had failed to hold the ground but for political reasons, the high command felt it impossible to sack a Canadian commander.
+Instead, Major-General Aylmer Haldane, GOC 3rd Division, was lined up as a scapegoat; Fanshawe tried to intervene with General Sir Douglas Haig, the commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, and was sacked on 4 July.
 His replacement at V Corps was, somewhat unusually, his elder brother Edward.

-Later in 1916, he took over the 58th (2/1st London) Division on home service and in 1917 was given command of the 18th Indian Division, serving in the Mesopotamian campaign.
+Later in 1916, Fanshawe took over the 58th (2/1st London) Division, but was subsequently "degummed" by Lieutenant General Sir Ivor Maxse, who reported:

+In 1917 Fanshawe was given command of the 18th Indian Division, serving in the Mesopotamian campaign.
 He commanded it through the end of the war, including at the Battle of Sharqat, the final engagement of the campaign in the Middle East.

 Later career

-After the Armistice, Fanshawe was given command of an administrative area in France.
-He retired from the Army in 1920, with a knighthood and the honorary rank of lieutenant-general.
-In retirement, he served as a justice of the peace in Oxfordshire, living near Thame, and was the ceremonial colonel of the Queen's Bays from 1921 to 1930.
+After the armistice which ended the fighting, Fanshawe was given command of an administrative area in France.
+He retired from the army in February 1920, with a knighthood and the honorary rank of lieutenant-general.

+In retirement, he served as a justice of the peace in Oxfordshire, living near Thame, and was the ceremonial colonel of the Queen's Bays from June 1921, taking over from Major General William Henry Seymour, to 1930.